Travel Budget for Santa Marta Visit Santa Marta on a Budget or Travel in Style

 Recommended

-What did other people spend on Food in Santa Marta?
+What did other people spend on food and dining in Santa Marta?

-Typical prices for Food in Santa Marta are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Santa Marta, but your costs will vary based on your travel style and the place where the purchase was made.
+Typical prices for food in Santa Marta are listed below.
+These actual costs are from real travelers and can give you an idea of the food prices in Santa Marta.
+However, your individual costs will vary based on your travel style, selected restaurants, and the items that you order.

 • Breakfast